dr-mohammad-kashif/Healthcare_Transformation_Portfolio/Medical_Writing_Portfolio/Neuropathic_Pain.md

 If pain like burning, shooting or tingling sensations last longer than several weeks, it’s better to seek medical advice.
 Doctors may run exams, spot nerve issues, then suggest suitable care options.

 Neuropathic pain is really challenging; however, proper treatment - like medications, daily habit changes, and consistent check-ins - helps most individuals control discomfort while staying active and comfortable.

+#Disclaimer: This material is educational in nature and does not constitute medical or clinical advice.
+For any health concerns or persistent symptoms, please consult a licensed healthcare professional.